Bottom-up rewriting for words and terms: Perspectives

 \section{Perspectives}

-Here are some natural perspectives of development for this work:\\ \begin{enumerate} \item it is tempting to extend the notion of \emph{bottom-up} rewriting (resp. system) to left-linear but non right-linear systems.
-This class would extend the class of growing systems studied in \cite{NT02}. \item a dual notion of \emph{top-down} rewriting and a corresponding class of top-down systems should be defined.
-This class would presumably extend the class of Layered Transducing systems defined in \cite{STFK02}. \item we know that the condition $\BU(k)$ is undecidable (for every $k \geq 1$) and that the condition $\SBU(k)$ is decidable (for every $k \geq 1$); whether the condition $\SBU$ is decidable is thus a natural question. \item the systems considered in \cite{GHW04} and the systems considered here might be treated in a unified manner; such a unified approach should lead to an even larger class of rewriting systems with still good algorithmic properties. \end{enumerate} Some work in directions 1,2 has been undertaken by the authors. \paragraph{Acknowledgements} We thank Marc Sylvestre for his constructive criticism of a previous version of \S \ref{s-basic-construction}.
-We thank the referees of RTA'07 for both their criticism on technical details and their information concerning the literature.
+Here are some natural perspectives of development for this work:\\ \begin{enumerate} \item the method developed here for the sake of showing a property of recognizability preservation might be used, also, for testing some termination properties; this idea is implemented in \cite{Dur-Sen-Syl10,Syl10} \item it is tempting to extend the notion of \emph{bottom-up} rewriting (resp. system) to left-linear but non right-linear systems.
+This class would extend the class of growing systems studied in \cite{NT02};this idea is implemented in \cite{Dur-Syl11}. \item a dual notion of \emph{top-down} rewriting and a corresponding class of top-down systems should be defined; this class would presumably extend the class of Layered Transducing systems defined in \cite{STFK02}. \item we know that the condition $\BU(k)$ is undecidable (for every $k \geq 1$) and that the condition $\SBU(k)$ is decidable (for every $k \geq 1$); whether the condition $\SBU$ is decidable is thus a natural question; \item the systems considered in \cite{GHW04} and the systems considered here might be treated in a unified manner; such a unified approach should lead to an even larger class of rewriting systems with still good algorithmic properties. \end{enumerate} Some work in directions 1,2,3 has been undertaken by the authors. \paragraph{Acknowledgements} We thank Marc Sylvestre for his constructive criticism of a previous version of \S \ref{s-basic-construction}, in particular for correcting the construction of subsection \ref{s-variable-lhs}.
+We also thank the referees of RTA'07 and a referee of JSC for their constructive criticism.